Severe Thunderstorm Warning issued for Dutchess by NWS - News Break

 Severe Thunderstorm Warning issued for Dutchess by NWS

-Effective: 2021-07-09 19:28:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-09 19:12:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Dutchess A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 800 PM EDT FOR NORTHEASTERN DUTCHESS COUNTY At 728 PM EDT, a severe thunderstorm was located over Amenia, or 16 miles east of Rhinebeck, moving east at 20 mph.
+Target Area: Dutchess The National Weather Service in Albany has issued a * Severe Thunderstorm Warning for Northeastern Dutchess County in east central New York * Until 800 PM EDT. * At 711 PM EDT, a severe thunderstorm was located over Stanfordville, or 10 miles east of Rhinebeck, moving east at 20 mph.
 HAZARD...60 mph wind gusts and penny size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Amenia, Millbrook, Millerton, Dover Plains, Bethel, Smithfield, Lithgow, Attlebury, South Amenia, Shunpike, Shekomeko, Bangall, Bains Corner, Mabbettsville, Littlerest, Northeast Center, McIntyre, Amenia Union, Sharon Station and Stissing.
-TORNADO...POSSIBLE HAIL...0.75IN WIND...60MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Amenia, Millbrook, Millerton, Dover Plains, Stanfordville, Bethel, Smithfield, Salt Point, Lithgow, Attlebury, South Amenia, Shunpike, Shekomeko, Bangall, Bains Corner, Mabbettsville, Clinton Corners, Littlerest, Lafayetteville and Northeast Center.
+Please report hail size...damaging winds and reports of trees down to the National Weather Service by email at Alb.Stormreport@noaa.gov On Facebook at www.facebook.com/nwsalbany or twitter @nwsalbany TORNADO...POSSIBLE HAIL...0.75IN WIND...60MPHalerts.weather.gov

 Comments / 0